 The small savings scheme interest rates are decided by the Ministry of Finance every quarter.
-The interest rates of small saving schemes for Q4 2020-2021 (January to March 2021) remain unchanged from the previous quarters.
+The interest rates of small saving schemes are announced every quarter.
 This article covers various small savings schemes and small savings scheme interest rates in detail.

 What is a small saving scheme?